Manti-Rashee/MySQL-DataBridge/README.md

 ```

-# Explanation:
+## Explanation:
 This snippet inserts multiple rows of data into the specified table.
 Customize table_name, columns, and values_list with your data.
-This method is ideal for bulk inserts.
-Ensure that numeric data does not have quotation marks.
+This method is ideal for bulk inserts.Ensure that numeric data does not have quotation marks.

-#  Inserting Multiple Rows with Error Handling
+##  Inserting Multiple Rows with Error Handling

 ```python